OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

                drive letter of mounted (to QSINIT!)
 FAT or HPFS partition.
                I.e. this key can change boot partition to any available FAT or HPFS with OS/2 - without reboot.
-               Basically, it designed for booting from PAE RAM disk.
+               Basically, it designed for booting from PAE RAM disk, but works in common case too.

  * USEBEEP=1 - turn PC speaker sound in kernel selection menu (for monitor-less configurations).
 It will beep with one tone on first line and another tone on any other.

+ * NOCLOCK=1 - turn off clock in menus

  * LOGLEVEL=0..3 - maximim level of QSINIT log messages to copy to OS/2 kernel log.
 By default - messages is not copied at all.